riga/cms-hlt-parser/README.md

 > `> law run hltp.GetFilterNamesFromRun [parameters]`

 Gets the names of all `EDFilter` modules of a trigger path used in a specific run.
-Internally, `GetDataMenus` is used to make the connection between trigger menu and run number, and `GetFilterNamesFromMenu` is invoked internally as a [dynamic dependency](https://luigi.readthedocs.io/en/stable/tasks.html?highlight=dynamic#dynamic-dependencies).
+Internally, `GetMenusInData` is used to make the connection between trigger menu and run number, and `GetFilterNamesFromMenu` is invoked internally as a [dynamic dependency](https://luigi.readthedocs.io/en/stable/tasks.html?highlight=dynamic#dynamic-dependencies).
 In fact, the output is identical to `GetFilterNamesFromMenu`, i.e., it is a list of dictionaries `{name, parameters}`.

 Parameters: